neuralmagic/deepsparse/examples/huggingface-transformers/README.md

 limitations under the License.
 -->

-# Hugging Face transformers - DeepSparse Inference Examples
+# Hugging Face Transformers - DeepSparse Inference Examples
 This directory contains examples for serving, benchmarking, and running NLP models from the [HuggingFace Transformers](https://github.com/huggingface/transformers) repository using the DeepSparse Engine.
 These examples can load pre-trained, sparsified models from the [SparseZoo](https://github.com/neuralmagic/sparsezoo)